JohnLouisRumingan/bored_gamer_frontend/README.md

 - Update tests before redeployment to Heroku
 - Set up CI/CD workflow
 - Calendar date changes color based on events
+- Add received-invites and sent-invites to user mailbox
+- When user invites others to an event, user gets update in received-invites mailbox
 ## Notes:
 - Test utils in (./__tests__) folder of root directory
 - Component tests found in (./src/Components/__tests__) folder